s-heiden/gists/markdown/calisthenics-conventions.md

   A sequence of workouts here might look like `3, 3, 3`, `3, 4, 3`, and finally `4, 4, 4`.

 - Consider the exercsises individually to gauge progress.
-- Note if adding a repetition to a certain exercise is impossible and in this case deload in the next workout by subtracting two repetitions from each of the sets of the last week.
+- Note if adding a repetition to a certain exercise (ie. progress) is impossible and in this case deload in the next workout by subtracting two repetitions from each of the sets of the last week.
 In the subsequent workout, this reduction is reversed.
 - Following Steven Low's advice, use the "Additional Set" method for pulling exercises.

   In the interpretation of the method used here, a sequence looks like this: `3x5`, `4x5`, `5x5`, `6x5`, `3x6`, or more realistically `3x5`, `3x5, 3`, `3x5, 4`, `4x5`, ... `3x6`.